We can regard the INFP comfort zone as any person, place, or situation where INFPs can be free, genuine, and remain emotionally unthreatened.

 How about rewards?
 Do rewards motivate INFPs?
 Not really.
 They can give up material riches, ranks, and status in exchange for internal peace.

 I left a high-paying job to work freelance.
 I’m fine with it because I get to have my own structure, flexible hours, and creativity.
-Another INFP friend of mine claims to work hard in a corporate job, and saves up, so he can be a farmer one day.
+Another INFP friend of mine claims to work hard in a corporate job, and saves up, so he can farm his own land someday.

 You see, rewards and dreams don’t make INFPs work long-term.